KrutiRaval/DB-Management-System-clothing-store/README.md

 # DB-Management-System-clothing-store

-Implemented SQL in Oracle 10g to execute queries, normalization, triggers, cursors and stored procedures.
+Created system using PL/SQL in Oracle 10g to execute queries and obtained desired output by implementing normalization, triggers, cursors and stored procedures.